wp-launchpad/launchpad/wiki/testing/integration.md

 Inside that class we will have then to add the following content:

-- The namespace from your test that follows the path from your class in our example it is `RocketLauncher\Tests\Unit\inc\Engine\MyNamespace\MyClass`.
+- The namespace from your test that follows the path from your class in our example it is `Launchpad\Tests\Unit\inc\Engine\MyNamespace\MyClass`.
 - The definition from the class with the following name Test_ followed by the name of the method, for your example will be `Test_MyMethod`.
-- That class should be extending `RocketLauncher\Tests\Integration\TestCase`.
+- That class should be extending `Launchpad\Tests\Integration\TestCase`.
 - Finally that class should contain a public method starting by `test` and that describe the usage from  the test in your case it will be `testReturnAsExpected` .

 ### Launching integration tests